thorntail-examples/health-check/README.md

 ### Usage

+1. Build the project prior to deploying to Openshift

+  mvn clean install

-1. Deploy microservices with Fabric8 maven plugin:
+2. Deploy microservices with Fabric8 maven plugin:

     mvn clean fabric8:deploy -Popenshift

-2. Open OpenShift console and navigate to your project's overview page.
+3. Open OpenShift console and navigate to your project's overview page.

-3. Wait until both services are running.
+4. Wait until both services are running.

-4. Scale down `name-service` to `0` pod.
+5. Scale down `name-service` to `0` pod.
 Then the `hello-service` probe will start to fail and OpenShift will make this service unavailable from outside.

-5. If you'd try to call the `hello-service` route, you should get an HTTP error 503 service unavailable.
+6. If you'd try to call the `hello-service` route, you should get an HTTP error 503 service unavailable.

-6. Scale up `name-service` to 1 pod.
+7. Scale up `name-service` to 1 pod.
 Soon, you will see that the `hello-service` probe will start again and OpenShift will make this service available again.